tanishkasaxena/parallax/README.md

-# parallax

-Here's a sample README file for your GitHub project:

----

 # Parallax Effect Showcase

 Welcome to the **Parallax Effect Showcase**!
 This project demonstrates the stunning visual effects you can achieve with the parallax scrolling technique using just HTML and CSS.